How co-ops prioritize repairs after a major storm

 Every co-op follows a basic principle when it comes to restoring power: priority goes to the lines that will get the most people back in service the quickest.
 This usually begins with main lines and continues out to tap lines and then to individual service lines.

-People on life-supporting medical equipment need to have a plan in place to accommodate these individuals in the event the outage is an extended outage.
-You should be prepared to move the individuals to a place that has power until power is restored to the residence.
-Remember, the best way to make your family and home safer is to be prepared before disaster happens.
+People on life-supporting medical equipment need to have a plan in the event of an extended outage.
+Be prepared to move to a place that has power until power is restored to the residence.
+Remember, the best way to make your family and home safer is to be prepared before a disaster happens.

 If your electrical components are damaged during a storm, you may need to repair them before power can be restored to your home.
 Identify your type of service connection below to learn what components you are responsible for.